-The workflow starts with an Anflex base-case, where the basic configuration of the experiment is defined such as a production unit, riser’s geometry, soil bathymetry, etc. Anflex Service receives user input parameters from BPEL designer and is responsible for creating different loading cases according to the different meteo-oceanographic conditions provided by the OceanService.
-After that, the Grid Job Service submit jobs for executing the simulation program on the available nodes of the computers grid.
+The workflow starts with an Anflex base case, where the basic configuration is defined as production unit, riser geometry, soil bathymetry, etc. The Anflex service receives user input parameters from the BPEL designer and is responsible for creating different loading cases according to the different meteo-oceanographic conditions provided by the Ocean service.
+After that, the Grid Job service submits jobs for executing the simulation program on the available nodes of the computers grid.